pjungwir/active_model_serializers_pg/README.md

 In addition we provide output in [JSON:API](https://jsonapi.org/) format.
 (I'd like to add normal JSON output too, so let me know if that would be helpful to you.)

-Building your JSON is Postgres can reduce your response time 10-100x.
+Building your JSON in Postgres can reduce your response time 10 &ndash; 100x.
 You skip instantiating thousands of Ruby objects (and garbage collecting them later), and Postgres can generate the JSON far more quickly than AMS.